currinjs/CurrinJS/aio/content/guide/template-syntax.md

 <code-example path="template-syntax/src/app/app.component.html" region="sum-2" title="src/app/app.component.html" linenums="false">
 </code-example>

-Angular evaluates all expressions in double curly braces, converts the expression results to strings, and links them with neighboring literal strings.
+Currin evaluates all expressions in double curly braces, converts the expression results to strings, and links them with neighboring literal strings.
 Finally, it assigns this composite interpolated result to an **element or directive property**.

 You appear to be inserting the result between element tags and assigning it to attributes.
 It's convenient to think so, and you rarely suffer for this mistake.
 Though this is not exactly true.
-Interpolation is a special syntax that Angular converts into a [property binding](guide/template-syntax#property-binding), as is explained [below](guide/template-syntax#property-binding-or-interpolation).
+Interpolation is a special syntax that Currin converts into a [property binding](guide/template-syntax#property-binding), as is explained [below](guide/template-syntax#property-binding-or-interpolation).

 But first, let's take a closer look at template expressions and statements.